-- 12.11 In their evidence Ngāi Tahu did not identify any specific cultural or spiritual values that may be adversely affected by this proposed activity. - 12.12 The proposed activity for new irrigation is located in a part of the catchment that has a relatively small level of existing irrigation.
+- 12.14 In their evidence Ngāi Tahu did not identify any specific cultural or spiritual values that may be adversely affected by this proposed activity. - 12.15 The proposed activity for new irrigation is located in a part of the catchment that has a relatively small level of existing irrigation.
 It is downstream of the area that has been identified by Ngāi Tahu for mahinga kai restoration, however that does not minimise the duty to avoid adverse effects on the localised cultural values of tangata whenua.
-The "Ki uta ki tai" (mountains to the sea) concept recognises the interconnected nature of the waters of the Waitaki system and the relationship that Ngāi Tahu hold with all parts of the waterways. - 12.13 Additionally, Mahi Tikumu/Lake Aviemore is a Statutory Acknowledgement area, which provides for the recognition of Ngāi Tahu mana to be reflected in the management of resources that may impact on the lake.
-The proposed irrigation area is not within a silent file area nor are there any recorded archaeological sites in the vicinity of the property. - 12.14 However the "visual evidence" presented by Ngāi Tahu at the hearing indicates the location of a Nohoanga (temporary campsite) in close proximity to the proposed irrigation area and intake site.
-This fact has not been identified by the applicant and therefore it is not known what measures are proposed to mitigate the potential adverse effects arising from the proposed activity .
-We think that this matter is particularly relevant to the proposed water intake activity.
-The yet to be lodged consent application for that part (intake) of the overall proposal should include measures to show that sufficient distance is established between the Aviemore Nohoanga and the proposed intake and associated pump to avoid possible adverse effects on the nohoanga campsite. - 12.15 We note that the Ngāi Tahu Settlement Act 98, provides the following legal title for the Lake Aviemore Nohoanga; "1 hectare, approximately, being Part Run 243E (S.).
-1344).
-Part Gazette Notice 348771.
-Subject to survey, as shown on Allocation Plan MN 434 (S.O.
-24712)".
+The "Ki uta ki tai" (mountains to the sea) concept recognises the interconnected nature of the waters of the Waitaki system and the relationship that Ngāi Tahu hold with all parts of the waterways. - 12.16 In our assessment of this application, we conclude that due to the small scale nature of the activity, coupled with the proposed mitigation and conditions that the effect on cultural values will be minor..